ErpNetDocs/tech/advanced/data-objects/default-tracking-levels.md

 Some entities are configured by default to track their changes.
 The default tracking level is system configured and cannot be lowered.
 However, the users can specify higher tracking levels.

-The following table contains the default system specified tracking levels.
+The following table contains the default system specified tracking levels:

 | Entity | Default tracking level | Activated in version |
 | -- | ------------------------------- | ---------------------------------------------|